Peeragogy/Peeragogy.github.io/workbook.md

-**DM** I think I do a lot of peeragogy and I'm very happy about it because I learn so much from my group and from myself in this group that I like to apply it to other projects that I'm in or all the co­working/co­living projects or anything basically.
-Especially the principle of mutual respect that is still remaining after a very long time.
-And the really nice relating to each other.
-The main principle is mutual respect and openness, mutual space not constrained by time/space.
-And the process.
-And what I meant by the details, in each detail there is value that we promote.
+**DM** I think I do a lot of peeragogy and I'm very happy about it because I learn so much from my group and from myself in this group that I like to apply it to other projects that I'm in or things like co­working and co­living projects.
+Especially the principle of mutual respect that still remains after a very long time.
+And the way we relate to each other is really nice.

+The main principle is mutual respect and openness, and the process.
+And in each detail, there is value that we believe in.

-Let's say how we manage the Peeragogy Page or Community (See “How to Get Involved”, below.).
+Let's say how we manage the Peeragogy Page or Community (See “How to Get Involved," later in this chapter.).
 These seem to be details, but they're actually really important.
 So if we pay attention to all these, every little thing matters, and this is how I do it.
-I try to be very careful about basically everything.
+I try to be very mindful in all interactions.

 ***